 Very few dentists have the training or the equipment to treat adult special needs patients and many routine procedures, such as a cleaning, require sedation.
 Special needs patients frequently have behavioral problems as well, and most dentists and dental hygienists are not prepared to manage this population’s oral health care needs.

-To better serve these patients, the School of Dentistry is planning a facility to specifically care for patients with mild to major intellectual disorders and other disabilities.
+To better serve these patients, the College of Dentistry is planning a facility to specifically care for patients with mild to major intellectual disorders and other disabilities.
 Housed in the college’s new clinical facility in Dallas, the Special Needs Dentistry Clinic will expand access to care for an underserved population.

 The clinic will also enhance a newly designed special needs dental care curriculum, therefore increasing the number of dentists and dental hygienists trained to deal with the special needs population’s unique oral health needs.